fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/spending_explorer.md

 **type** - The type of the response object.

 **code** - Result determined by type.
 If the type is agency, the result is the agency CGAC.
 If the type is award, the result is Award ID.
-All other types return Null.

 **amount**/**total** - The obligated amount expected by the type.